i95n/pdqtogo/readme.md

 # PDQ to go!
-> The old good PDQ on web!
+> Can I have it with fires ?

 I was dreaming one day to be able to do back of the envelope scalability calculations.
 Like if i provision faster CPUs, or run 2 nodes side by side, or maybe sharding, or how much headroom is left.

-Now YOU can, use [PDQtoGO](http://pdqtogo.com)!
+Later I discvered the oustanding work Neil Gunter did - `PDQ: *Pretty Damn Quick* Performance Analyzer`.
+Read more on author's wesite [What is PDQ?](http://www.perfdynamics.com/Tools/PDQ.html).
+There you can get the binaries and run it yourself.
+It comes in different flavours perl, r, python,c.

+This projects packages all PDQ goodies for web, demo [PDQtoGO](http://pdqtogo.com)!

 <img src="docs/gopdq-demo.gif" alt="Schema" style="max-width:100%;"/>